2012 Abu Dhabi Grand Prix

 The 2012 Abu Dhabi Grand Prix (formally the 2012 Formula 1 Etihad Airways Abu Dhabi Grand Prix) was a Formula One motor race held on 4 November 2012 at the Yas Marina Circuit, Yas Island, Abu Dhabi, United Arab Emirates.
 It was the eighteenth round of the 2012 Formula One season and the fourth Abu Dhabi Grand Prix.
 The 55-lap race was won by Lotus driver Kimi Räikkönen after starting from fourth position.
-Fernando Alonso finished second in a Ferrari with his championship rival Sebastian Vettel third for Red Bull, starting from the pit lane.
+Fernando Alonso finished second in a Ferrari with his championship rival Sebastian Vettel third for Red Bull, having started from the pit lane.